fadhilx/json_to_model/README.md

 ## Examples

-you can copy json below and generate using `pub run json_to_model` command
+you can copy json below and generate using `pub run apn_json2model` command

 ### Basic